stegra05/kicktipp-predictor/README.md

 - **Automatic Data Fetching**: Fetches match data from OpenLigaDB API with intelligent caching
 - **Centralized Configuration**: All settings managed in one place via `config/best_params.yaml`

+### Performance

+The feature engineering pipeline is fully vectorized with Pandas (`groupby` + `expanding/rolling` + `merge_asof`), reducing complexity from quadratic to near-linear.
+Training feature construction typically completes in seconds instead of minutes.

 ## Getting Started

 Follow these steps to set up and run the predictor.